sindresorhus/execa/readme.md

 If `true`, no quoting or escaping of arguments is done on Windows.
 Ignored on other platforms.
 This is set to `true` automatically when the `shell` option is `true`.

+### child_process.kill([signal], [options])

+You may kill the child process with this function.
+It is slightly different that the original function.
+This one allows you to kill the process with `SIGTERM` and after a specified timeout (5 seconds) a `SIGKILL` is invoked to ensure killing the process.

+#### options.retry

+Type: `boolean`<br>
+Default: true

+Tells the kill to start a second attemp to kill.

+#### options.retryAfter

+Type: `string | number`<br>
+Default: 5000

+Specifies a timeout in ms. This one defines the delay until you try to kill the pocess again.

 ## Tips